TIBCOSoftware/snappydata/docs/concepts/tables/persisting_table_data/extractor_topics.md

     	Completed Summary and Recommendation

 	!!!Note:
-		See <a href="../reference/disk-store-utilities/dataextractor.html#reference_13F8B5AFCD9049E380715D2EF0E33BDC" class="xref" title="Operates against a set of available SnappyData operational log files (disk stores) in order to extract data to CSV files and provide recommendations for how to best restore the data in a new distributed system.">dataextractor</a> for a full description of additional command-line options.</p>
+		See [dataextractor](../../../reference/disk_store_utilities/dataextractor.md) for a full description of additional command-line options.</p>

     Output from the utility is stored in two subdirectories of the working directory, named <span class="ph filepath">EXTRACTED\_FILES</span> and <span class="ph filepath">datadictionary</span>.
 For example: